Ayurvedic Cooking is about guiding principles rather than rules:

 - ‘Milk’:Throughout these recipes ‘milk’ can be taken as cow or goat’s milk, rice milk, almond milk or other milk substitute.
-Soya milk is less favoured unless it is very good quality as it can be quite chalky and hard to digest.
+Soya milk is less favoured unless it is very good quality (eg: Bonsoy) as it can be quite chalky and hard to digest.
 NB: Dairy milk from cows, goats does not combine well with many other foods such as bananas and other fruits, bread, meat, fish, yoghurt and sour foods.

 - ‘Salt’: Himalayan Rock Salt is an excellent salt as it is very easily absorbed with many beneficial effects.
 It does not increase blood pressure risk; is rich in minerals; assists the body’s pH balance; increases appetite, digestion and assimilation of food.
 It’s also favoured by Yogis as it calms the nervous system.
 It is milder than normal salt, and is available from good health shops or on-line.

 - Fats/ Oils: Ghee is favoured for frying and releasing the aroma from spices.
 Oils which are liquid at room temperature should generally not be heated as they become unstable producing free radicals.
 Fats which are solid at room temperature (coconut, ghee, animal fat) are more heat stable.
 Delicate oils, such as hemp seed oil, are best used after cooking, such as in dressings or drizzled over steamed vegetables.
 See below for ghee recipe.
 See Erasmus’ book ‘Fats that heal, Fat’s that kill’ (1993) for more.